Ek-Coder-Tech/bulk-invoice-emailer/README.md

-# 📧 Automated Invoice Email Sender
+# 📧 Automated Bulk Invoice Emailer

 This Python script automates the task of sending personalized invoice PDFs to multiple recipients via email.
 It reads data from a `clients.csv` file, fetches corresponding invoice files from an `invoices` folder, and sends them as secure email attachments via Gmail.